Cabcharge, Ignorants, Racists and Exclusive dealing and third line forcing (s47)

 The mere displaying of a Cabcharge logo inserted into the livery of any given taxi network's fleet of taxis, via the door decals or elsewhere(which are part of the external taxi cab livery), or any directive by any given taxi network for the compulsory acceptance of Cabcharge cards by the drivers of it's own taxi network's taxi fleet, is not sufficient in itself to then use that as the basis for the breaching or even questioning of any taxi driver (bailee or bailor).who declines to accept Cabcharge cards or dockets.

+Any "compliance" or "customer service department", as part of any taxi network, will be seen to be engaging in and supporting anti competitive behaviour should they do so.
 The incident of disciplining drivers for this reason will leave open any taxi network to serious charges brought by the ACCC with it's associated heavy penalties for those taxi networks.

 It would be a brave and some might say foolhardy Board of Directors and their Board Chairman that would risk exposing themselves to the legislative wrath of the ACCC and it's Chairman, Graeme Samuel.

+The inevitable fallout by way of bad publicity and share price loss would reflect back on the ongoing standing and security of those taxi network Directors and their Chairman.
 And all this merely to promote a separate company, which is Cabcharge, that is consciously misleading and in doing so endangering those individual taxi networks and their executive board members.
 This is simply to manipulate those taxi networks to further entrench Cabcharge's own anti competitive and monopolistic fervor and practices.
+On the surface it appears the taxi networks benefit but at what cost or potential cost?

 The apparent benefit to the taxi networks is the" buying into" and usage of Cabcharge Australia's payment processing and financial settlement system that handles the charging to the account holders card issuer, the amount for the individual fares.Cabcharge also handles the 10% surcharge on those fares and the proportional allocating of that 10% surcharge plus the initial cost of the fare as shown by the metered amount.